CS-GangXu/TMNet/README.md

 If you have any questions, feel free to E-mail me with [gangxu@mail.nankai.edu.cn](gangxu@mail.nankai.edu.cn).

 # License

-The source code is free for research and education use only.
-Any comercial use should get formal permission first.
+The code is released under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License for NonCommercial use only.
+Any commercial use should get formal permission first.